Why is Walgreens closing so many stores? What to know as 5 Chicago locations shutter

+Five Walgreens stores in Chicago will soon shutter as the pharmacy chain becomes the latest to announce closures in the area, but when will the stores close for good?

+According to officials, the stores are set to close between Feb.
+17 and 27.

-Five Chicago Walgreens stores will soon close their doors for good, a company spokesperson confirmed to NBC Chicago Tuesday.
-The store closures come as the Deerfield-based pharmacy giant plans to close up to 1,200 "underperforming stores" by 2027.
+The closures come as the Deerfield-based pharmacy giant plans to close up to 1,200 "underperforming stores" by 2027.

 According to CNBC data, approximately one-quarter of Walgreens’ 8700 locations were considered “unprofitable” by the company and subject to potential closure.